lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 ## Let's load test this for funsies!

-As we've added more things to our Vault Terraform pipeline at work, the amount of time it takes for Terraform to run the plan is... well, it's longer than I'd like.
+As we've added more things to our Vault Terraform pipeline at work, the amount of time it takes for the pipeline to run end-to-end is... well, it's longer than I'd like.

 So what if we had like...
 10k policies?